msjwtevr/MOOOD-MUSIC-AI/README.md

 Contributions:

 We actively welcome contributions from the open-source community.
 Contributions can include code enhancements, bug reports, feature requests, and improvements to the project's documentation.
-All contributors are expected to adhere to the project's code of conduct and coding stand ards.
+All contributors are expected to adhere to the project's code of conduct and coding strand ards.